jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    The default is 1 but is automatically disabled when the target architecture is AArch32.

--  ``ENABLE_SVE_FOR_NS``: Boolean option to enable Scalable Vector Extension (SVE) for the Non-secure world only.
+-  ``ENABLE_SVE``: Boolean option to enable Scalable Vector Extension (SVE).
 SVE is an optional architectural feature for AArch64.
-Note that when SVE is enabled for the Non-secure world, access to SIMD and floating-point functionality from the Secure world is disabled.
-   This is to avoid corruption of the Non-secure world data in the Z-registers which are aliased by the SIMD and FP registers.
-The build option is not compatible with the ``CTX_INCLUDE_FPREGS`` build option, and will raise an assert on platforms where SVE is implemented and ``ENABLE_SVE_FOR_NS`` set to
-   1. The default is 1 but is automatically disabled when the target architecture is AArch32.
+The build option is not compatible with the ``CTX_INCLUDE_FPREGS`` build option, and will raise an assert on platforms where SVE is implemented and ``ENABLE_SVE`` set to 1.
+The default is 1 but is automatically disabled when the target architecture is AArch32.

 -  ``ENABLE_STACK_PROTECTOR``: String option to enable the stack protection checks in GCC.
 Allowed values are "all", "strong", "default" and "none".
 The